-California sea lions can be found laid out on sandy or rocky beaches and inquisitive around vessels and can often be seen swimming around with cetaceans.
+California sea lions can be found on sandy or rocky beaches and inquisitive around vessels, and can often be seen swimming around with cetaceans.
 However, they have to be wary of killer whales.

-They feed on fish and various squid species but have to be wary of predators, including killer whales and great white sharks.
+They feed on fish and various squid species but must be wary of predators, including killer whales and great white sharks.

-There are thought to be about 7,000 lynx throughout Canada, but British Columbia’s population has never been determined.
+There are about 7,000 lynx throughout Canada, but British Columbia’s population has never been determined.